googleapis/enterprise-certificate-proxy/README.md

 # Google Proxies for Enterprise Certificates (Preview)

+## Certificate-based-access

+If you use [certificate-based access][cba] to protect your Google Cloud resources, the end user [device certificate][clientcert] is one of the credentials that is verified before access to a resource is granted.
+You can configure Google Cloud to use the device certificates in your operating system key store when verifying access to a resource from the gcloud CLI or Terraform by using the enterprise certificates feature.

+## Google Enterprise Certificate Proxies (ECP)

 Google Enterprise Certificate Proxies (ECP) are part of the [Google Cloud Zero Trust architecture][zerotrust] that enables mutual authentication with [client-side certificates][clientcert].
 This repository contains a set of proxies/modules that can be used by clients or toolings to interact with certificates that are stored in [protected key storage systems][keystore].

 To interact the client certificates, application code should not need to use most of these proxies within this repository directly.
 Instead, the application should leverage the clients and toolings provided by Google such as [Cloud SDK](https://cloud.google.com/sdk) to have a more convenient developer experience.